French Press Felted Slippers (3 hours)

 Teacher: Melynda Bernardi

-Join us as we spend a day creating a pair of custom felted slippers for your feet.
-With the designer by your side, we will explore the entire process of making French Press Felted Slippers.
-Casting on, knitting, and seaming will be covered in a relaxed environment, all while learning helpful hints and tips along the way and explaining the felting process.
-Since these slippers make the perfect gift, we will discuss how to size not only for your own feet but for others' feet as well!
+Join us to create a pair of custom felted slippers!
+With designer Melynda Bernardi by your side, you will explore the entire process of making a pair of classic French Press Felted Slippers.
+Melynda will cover casting on, knitting, and seaming, passing on helpful hints and tips along the way and explaining the felting process.
+Since these slippers make a perfect holiday gift, she’ll also tell you how to size a pair not only for your own feet but for others’ feet as well!
 You’ll go home prepared to finish your new slippers (and maybe with a little of your holiday crafting work taken care of well in advance).

 About Melynda Bernardi: Growing up, Melynda never found a wardrobe problem that could not be solved with some fabric, a needle, and thread.
 This early proficiency eventually led to teaching herself knitting in college, as a way to keep her ever-creating hands busy.
 A few years later, when the day to day stresses of a job pressed in, her creative needs burst forth onto the internet as French Press Knits.